|

 the trouble to apply for permits in advance.
 On the return journey the

-car developed a nasty engine noise and I think the temperature gauge rose
+car developed a nasty engine noise and the temperature gauge rose

 rapidly.
-We had to stop in Tadcaster and got the AA out at about 8pm.
+We had to stop in Tadcaster and called the AA out at about 8pm.

 A failed water pump was diagnosed and we were towed to a garage in York.

-We managed to get a train to Darlington and probably the last Saltburn
+We managed to get a train to Darlington and, I imagine, the last Saltburn

-As Mum and Dad had no phone in those days, Richard
+As Mum and Dad (who was called DRT by our friends) had no phone in those days, Richard

 had rung our neighbours to tell them of the problem and that we were returning